BrightstarDB/Docker/README.md

 Then browse to http://your.host.server/brightstar to start using the browser interface to the store.

+Note that this image uses the default service configuration file that you can find in the `develop` directory (`BrightstarService.exe.config`).
+This configuration has no security configured for the BrightstarDB endpoint, so be warned!
+This image is really intended for quick evaluation / experimentation with BrightstarDB, not for production deployment.

 **Some notes on the command line**

 The -d and -t options just specify the mode that the container runs in, it will be run as a simple,